gschmutz/bigdata-spark-workshop/10-data-ingestion-with-nifi/README.md

 cd $DATAPLATFORM_HOME/data-transfer
 ```

-We will use a folder `landing-zone` which we need to create
+We will use a folder `landing-zone`, which we need to create

 ```bash
 mkdir -p landing-zone
 ```

-now perform a `chown` to change the owner of all subfolders
+Now perform a `chown` to change the owner of all subfolders

 ```bash
 sudo chown $USER:$USER *
 ```

-check that the folders are now under the right user
+Check that the folders are now under the right user

 ```bash
 $ ls -lsa